-- 4. Market gilt classes are divided by weight. - 5.
+- 4. Market gilt classes and crossbred breeding gilts are divided by weight. - 5.
 Market barrow classes are divided by breed then weight. - 6.
-All swine must have been born after November 1, 2022 and weigh a minimum of 200 lb. - 7.
+All swine must have been born after November 1, 2023 and weigh a minimum of 200 lb. - 7.
 Swine weighing less than 200 lb will be judged in one class with a red ribbon being the highest award.